-A limited number of our commodity derivative instruments include provisions related to credit ratings and/or adequate assurance clauses.
-A credit rating provision provides for a counterparty to demand immediate full or partial payment to cover a net liability position upon the loss of a stipulated credit rating.
-An adequate assurance clause provides for a counterparty to demand immediate full or partial payment to cover a net liability position should reasonable grounds for insecurity arise with respect to contractual performance by either party.
-At March 31, 2009, none of our derivative instruments were in a net liability position nor were any subject to these contingent features.
+Commodity derivative instruments can include provisions related to minimum credit ratings and/or adequate assurance clauses.
+At June 30, 2009, our derivative instruments in a net liability position were \$0.2 million; however, such instruments were not subject to these contingent features.
 The potential for derivatives with contingent features to enter a net liability position may change in the future as positions and prices fluctuate.